manoharan-lab/holopy/docs/source/users/scatterers.rst

     - :attr:`~.Scatterers.raw_parameters`
       Dictionary of parameters ignoring ties

-There are two specific classes for working with collections of spheres that have additional functionality:
+There are two specific composite scatterer classes for working with collections of spheres that have additional functionality:

 :class:`.Spheres`